Simba Mhere: Death

-On 31 January 2015, 05:00 SAST local time, Mhere travelled to O. R. Tambo International Airport with his friend, blogger and social commentator Kady-Shay O'Bryan and his father to board a flight to the famous J&B Met horse race taking place in Cape Town.
+On 31 January 2015, 05:00 SAST local time, Mhere travelled to O. R. Tambo International Airport with his friend, blogger and social commentator Kady-Shay O'Bryan and his father to board a flight to the J&B Met horse race taking place in Cape Town.
 Then his Mitsubishi vehicle collided with another car VW Polo GTI on William Nicol Drive in Fourways, Johannesburg after that car flew over an island and encroached into his lane.
 Simba (26 years) and Kady-Shay (29 years) were killed in a head-on collision in the early hours of the morning, and his father survived the crash.
 A total of eight people died in the accident, including passengers from at least one other vehicle that got caught up in the crash.
-Mhere was pronounced dead at the scene, His memorial service was held on 5 February 2015 at the Rhema Bible Church in Randburg, South Africa.
+Mhere and O'Bryan were pronounced dead at the scene, His memorial service was held on 5 February 2015 at the Rhema Bible Church in Randburg, South Africa.
 Several tributes were paid by his colleagues and friends during the memorial service and his funeral service and then his body was buried at the Westpark Cemetery.

 After several weeks of delays, the suspect appeared in court on charges on 29 October.
 During the investigations, Naidoo's car tracker had recorded 37 incidents in which the speed limit had been exceeded.
 The convicted man, 24-year old Preshalin Naidoo was sentenced to 10 years in prison by the Randburg Magistrate after found guilty of culpable homicide and reckless driving.
 During the trial, eyewitnesses alleged that Naidoo told them he could not control his vehicle and that he fell asleep.
 According to sources, Naidoo had been travelling at 210 km/h, minutes before the accident.
 But, Naidoo later stated that he lost control of his vehicle due to "unexpected mechanical defects".
 Another witness, Mamokete Laka, also told the court that Naidoo smelt like alcohol.
 In February 2017, The State closed its case in the trial on Preshalin Naidoo.
 After conducting the post-mortem on Mhere, the Pathologist Dr Candice Hansmeyer‚ stated that Mhere was still alive after the car crash.